 - 1.7 This is statutory guidance issued by the SSRO under section 18(1) of the Act.
 It applies to all qualifying defence contracts (QDCs) and qualifying sub-contracts (QSCs).
-This document updates the version published in March 2021 to include: - a. additional guidance on step 5; and - b. additional guidance on step 6. - 1.8 It is a legal requirement to have regard to this guidance when applying the six steps.
+This document updates the version published in August 2021 to include1 the baseline profit rate, government owned contractor rate, capital servicing rates, and SSRO funding adjustment that apply for the financial year commencing 1 April 2022. - 1.8 It is a legal requirement to have regard to this guidance when applying the six steps.
 This document provides guidance on the adjustments to make to the baseline profit rate when determining the contract profit rate for all QDCs and QSCs in respect of which the time of agreement (as defined in regulation 2(1)) is on or after the date this guidance takes effect.
-The SSRO has provided separate guidance that will assist the contracting parties to determine the time of agreement for a particular QDC or QSC.
+The SSRO has provided separate guidance that will assist the contracting parties to determine the time of agreement for a particular QDC or QSC.2